 At its healthiest, soul food was based around inexpensive staples such as collard greens, sweet potatoes, black-eyed peas, mustard greens, okra, and turnip greens (all of which have quite compelling health benefits!).
 But sadly, it has developed a less-than-healthy reputation as animal-based and processed foods have taken center stage on the plate.
 Once cheap and long-lasting trans-fats became commercially available, many soul food cooks began relying on hydrogenated vegetable oils such as Crisco to create hyper-palatable taste and texture profiles.
 They added more and more sugar to desserts, like the Christmas classic Red Velvet Cake.
 (I actually found a recipe on a modern soul food blog that contains 2 ½ cups of sugar, as well as an entire bottle of red food coloring, for a double-decker 10” cake!)

-7 Delicious and Nutritious Vegan Healthy Soul Food Recipes
+7 Delicious and Healthy Vegan Soul Food Recipes

-Enjoy the comforts of healthy soul food with these seven veganized versions.
+Enjoy the comforts of healthy soul food with these seven vegan versions.
 Each one is full of flavor despite the absence of animal products, refined sugars, and hydrogenated oils.